civol/HDLRuby/README.md

 end
 ```

-Furthermore, generic parameters can be used for anything in HDLRuby::High.
+Furthermore, generic parameters can be used for anything in HDLRuby.
 For instance, the following code describes an 8-bit register without any
 parameterization: